 A Network Rail map (2018) would have us believe that Bradford had a cross-town line…

 Despite the demand and need for a central station it never happened.
 Two stations.
 Two football clubs.
 By 1974 Bradford Exchange Station was being demolished, Park Avenue was abandoned and both Forster Square station and Valley Parade were derelict and forlorn.
 The symmetry is striking and had as much to do with the geography of Bradford as the competition between the respective organisations.
 Unfortunately, in both cases it left Bradford on a siding.

 From my book ROOM AT THE TOP, Bantamspast 2016 which also includes images / maps relating to the c19th railway network in Bradford and plans for its development.

 If anyone wishes to reproduce this text the author expects due credit to be given for his research.
 Tweets: @jpdewhirst or @woolcityrivals

-Look out for a VINCIT feature about the influence of Bradford’s railways in the nineteenth century on the development of sport in the town.
-To be published at the end of January, 2019: https://bradfordsporthistory.com
+Refer also to my feature on VINCIT about the influence of Bradford’s railways in the nineteenth century on the development of sport in the town.

 You can find links to features I have written about the history of Bradford sport as well as book reviews from the drop down menu above.